-These steps assume you're familiar with making Chrome settings in your Admin console.
+These steps assume you're familiar with configuring Chrome settings in your Admin console.

 - To apply the setting to all users and enrolled browsers, leave the top organizational unit selected.
 Otherwise, select a child organizational unit.

-- Go to the app that you want to automatically install.
+- Go to the app or extension that you want to automatically install.

 - Under Installation policy, choose Force install or Force install + pin.